Bilal-kamran/Frontend-Practice/README.md

-# Web Development Practice Projects
+# Frontend Practice Projects
-This is repository is made with the purpose of practicing web development projects in mind.
-I am only going to use this for practice (learning) purposes.
+I have made this repository so that I can share and log my practice of frontend while I am learning it.